Content moderation: Commercial content moderation

+Industrial composition

+The content moderation industry is estimated to be worth US$9 billion.
+While no official numbers are provided, there are an estimates 10,000 content moderators for TikTok; 15,000 for Facebook and 1,500 for Twitter as of 2022.

+The global value chain of content moderation typically includes social media platforms, large MNE firms and the content moderation suppliers.
+The social media platforms (e.g Facebook, Google) are largely based in the United States, Europe and China.
+The MNEs (e.g Accenture, Foiwe) are usually headquartered in the global north or India while suppliers of content moderation are largely located in global southern countries like India and the Philippines.

 While at one time this work may have been done by volunteers within the online community, for commercial websites this is largely achieved through outsourcing the task to specialized companies, often in low-wage areas such as India and the Philippines.
 Outsourcing of content moderation jobs grew as a result of the social media boom.
 With the overwhelming growth of users and UGC, companies needed many more employees to moderate the content.
 In the late 1980s and early 1990s, tech companies began to outsource jobs to foreign countries that had an educated workforce but were willing to work for cheap.